The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 5 – The Foreign Housing Exclusion/Deduction

-Expats who claim the Foreign Earned Income Exclusion but who earn over the income threshold of around $100,000 and who rent a home abroad can exclude further income by claiming the Foreign Housing Exclusion.
+Expats who claim the Foreign Earned Income Exclusion but who earned over the income threshold of $108,700 in tax year 2021 and who rented a home abroad can exclude further income by claiming the Foreign Housing Exclusion.

 The Foreign Housing Exclusion lets expats who are employed abroad and who earn over the FEIE limit exclude a further amount of their income from US taxation based on a proportion of their housing expenses.